pulumi/pulumi/CONTRIBUTING.md

 # Contributing to Pulumi

 First, thanks for contributing to Pulumi and helping make it better.
 We appreciate the help!
+This repository is one of many across the Pulumi ecosystem and we welcome contributions to them all.

+## Code of Conduct

+Please make sure to read and observe our [Contributor Code of Conduct](./CODE-OF-CONDUCT.md).

+## Communications

+You are welcome to join the [Pulumi Community Slack](https://slack.pulumi.com/) for questions and a community of like-minded folks.
+We discuss features and file bugs on GitHub via [Issues](https://github.com/pulumi/pulumi/issues) as well as [Discussions](https://github.com/pulumi/pulumi/discussions).
+You can read about our [public roadmap](https://github.com/orgs/pulumi/projects/44) on the [Pulumi blog](https://www.pulumi.com/blog/relaunching-pulumis-public-roadmap/).

+### Issues

-If you're looking for an issue to start with, we've tagged some issues with the [help-wanted](https://github.com/pulumi/pulumi/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) tag but feel free to pick up any issue that looks interesting to you or fix a bug you stumble across in the course of using Pulumi.
+Feel free to pick up any existing issue that looks interesting to you or fix a bug you stumble across while using Pulumi.
 No matter the size, we welcome all improvements.

+### Feature Work

-For larger features, we'd appreciate it if you open a [new issue](https://github.com/pulumi/pulumi/issues/new) before doing a ton of work to discuss the feature before you start writing a lot of code.
+For larger features, we'd appreciate it if you open a [new issue](https://github.com/pulumi/pulumi/issues/new) before doing a ton of work so we can discuss the feature together.
+Please also ensure to browse [current issues](https://github.com/pulumi/pulumi/issues) to make sure your issue is unique, to lighten the triage burden on our maintainers.

-## Hacking on Pulumi
+## Developing

-To hack on Pulumi, you'll need to get a development environment set up.
+### Setting up your Pulumi development environment

 You'll want to install the following on your machine:

 - Go 1.17
 - NodeJS 12.X.X or later